 The amount of tax withheld can often be of significant value so it is important that you investigate getting it returned.

-Australia is fortunate to have a large range of jobs available for backpackers.
-Jobs can include hospitality, retail, farm work, fruit picking, construction, nursing and many others depending on your experience and qualifications.
+Australia is fortunate to have a large range of jobs available for working holiday makers.
+Jobs can include tourism & hospitality, retail, farm work, fruit picking, construction, nursing and many others depending on your experience and qualifications.

 In the end, most jobs you will apply for as a backpacker will require a great personality over qualifications.
 Be sure to let the bubbly, well travelled and friendly version of yourself shine through to potential employers.